Highlands School District

 The current enrollment at Highlands is approximately 2,400 students.
 We have a professional staff of about 225 educators and administrators, and a support staff of nearly 200, including secretaries, aides, food service, custodians/maintenance, security personnel.

-We expect our students to be Respectful, Accountable, Motivated and Safe (RAMS) individuals, and only accept behaviors and attitudes reflecting those qualities in the classroom, on the playground, during free time, and while participating in activities.
+We expect all of our students to be Respectful, Accountable, Motivated and Safe (RAMS) individuals, and only accept behaviors and attitudes reflecting those qualities in the classroom, on the playground, during free time, and while participating in extracurricular activities and athletics.

 The administration, teachers and support staff teach students by example what respectful, accountable, motivated and safe behavior looks like in our educational environment.
 A large portion of this philosophy depends on discipline, policy enforcement and community cooperation.